cdktf/cdktf-provider-ionoscloud/docs/mongoCluster.csharp.md

 The total number of instances in the cluster (one master and n-1 standbys).

+Example: 1, 3, 5, 7.
+For enterprise edition at least 3.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.6/docs/resources/mongo_cluster#instances MongoCluster#instances}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.7/docs/resources/mongo_cluster#instances MongoCluster#instances}

 ---